reactjs/react-modal/docs/index.md

   /* Function that will be run when the modal is requested
      to be closed (either by clicking on overlay or pressing ESC).
      Note: It is not called if isOpen is changed by other means. */}

+  onReturn={
+    handleReturnFunc
+  /* Function that will be run when the pressing return key. */}

+  shouldCloseOnReturn={
+    false
+  /* Boolean indicating if pressing the return key should close the modal */}

   closeTimeoutMS={
     0